theforeman/foreman-ansible-modules/roles/activation_keys/README.md

 The following fields are required for an activation key but have defaults which make them optional for this role:

+- `organization`: Organization to create the activation key for.
+Defaults to `foreman_organization` variable.
 - `lifecycle_environment`: Lifecycle Environment to assign to hosts registered with this activation key.
 Defaults to "Library".
 - `content_view`: Content View to assign to hosts registered with this activation key.
 Defaults to "Default Organization View".